-The Best Camping Coffee Makers of 2018
+The Best Camping Coffee Makers

 |Pros||Gourmet flavor, well-conceived design, ceramic version available for home use||No filter needed, great taste, stylish||Light, simple, affordable, design allows you to see level of coffee while brewing||No filter needed, tiny and light, consistently good taste||Lightweight, easy to use and clean, durable, no waste, can use for tea|

 |Cons||Special shaped filters are harder to find, expensive for a plastic dripper, heavier than other brands||Expensive, requires water and more time to fully clean||Not as refined of a flavor as a V60, bulky||Must lift filter out of most cups to avoid steeping, poor for large group||Didn't produce the best flavor, difficult to control extraction|